alreich/abstract_algebra/docs/vectors.rst

     [[0, 0, 0, 0], [0, 1, 0, 1], [0, 0, 2, 2], [0, 1, 2, 3]]

+And here’s the finite, n-dimensional Module based on the Ring, above:

 .. code:: ipython3

     >>> n = 2